CVE-2025-14792: CWE-80 Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS) in audrasjb Key Figures

 Technical Analysis

-CVE-2025-14792 is a stored cross-site scripting vulnerability identified in the Key Figures plugin for WordPress, developed by audrasjb.
+CVE-2025-14792 is a stored cross-site scripting vulnerability classified under CWE-80, found in the Key Figures plugin for WordPress developed by audrasjb.
 The vulnerability exists in the kf_field_figure_default_color_render function, which fails to properly sanitize and escape user input before rendering it on web pages.
-This flaw allows authenticated attackers with administrator privileges to inject malicious JavaScript code into pages within multi-site WordPress installations or installations where the unfiltered_html capability is disabled.
-When other users visit these compromised pages, the injected scripts execute in their browsers, potentially enabling session hijacking, privilege escalation, or other malicious activities.
-The vulnerability affects all versions up to and including 1.1 of the plugin.
-The CVSS 3.1 base score is 4.4, indicating medium severity, due to the requirement for high privileges (administrator) and the absence of user interaction for exploitation.
-The scope is considered changed (S:C) because the vulnerability can affect other users beyond the attacker.
-No public exploits have been reported to date.
-The vulnerability was published on January 7, 2026, and is tracked under CWE-80 (Improper Neutralization of Script-Related HTML Tags in a Web Page).
+This flaw allows authenticated users with administrator-level access to inject malicious JavaScript code into pages.
+The vulnerability specifically impacts multi-site WordPress installations or those where the unfiltered_html capability is disabled, limiting the scope of exploitation.
+When a victim accesses a page containing the injected script, the malicious code executes in their browser context, potentially enabling session hijacking, defacement, or further attacks leveraging the victim's privileges.
+The CVSS 3.1 base score is 4.4, indicating a medium severity level due to the requirement for high privileges and no user interaction needed.
+No public exploits have been reported, and no patches have been linked yet, highlighting the need for vigilance and proactive mitigation.
+The vulnerability was published on January 7, 2026, and assigned by Wordfence.
+Given the nature of WordPress and the plugin's usage, the vulnerability poses a risk primarily to organizations running multi-site WordPress environments with this plugin installed.

 Potential Impact